-■ Due to a programming problem, the regular DataSonde[®] that was intended to be deployed during this period could not be calibrated.
-Therefore, the MiniSonde[®] that is usually used for QA/QC purposes was deployed instead.
-After being cleaned and freshly calibrated the MiniSonde[®] was installed on May 12, 2010, and remained deployed continuously until June 29, 2010, a 44 day period.
+Due to a programming problem, the regular DataSonde® had been sent back to the vendor for servicing.
+After being cleaned and freshly calibrated the regular DataSonde® was installed on June 29, 2010, and remained deployed continuously until August 24, 2010, a 56 day period.